U & SHGC Values: Impact on Energy Consumption

 An energy model has been developed for the prototype villa to perform energy Simulation and study the impact of savings.
 In this example, we have assumed a G+1 Villa with 4BR located in Bengaluru and studied the impact of the reduction of thermal and energy reduction.

-Bengaluru climate has been categorized as Zone 1 as per ASHRAE 90.1 which is defined as Very Hot-Humid (1A) and Dry (1B).
+Bengaluru climate has been categorised as Zone 1 as per ASHRAE 90.1 which is defined as Very Hot-Humid (1A) and Dry (1B).
 The graph above (Fig. 1) summarises the dry-bulb and wet-bulb temperatures of Bengaluru.

 A building envelope is a physical separator between the conditioned and unconditioned environment of a building, including the resistance to air, water, heat, light, and noise transfer.